Manual scavenging: Legislation

 In the late 1950s, freedom fighter G. S. Lakshman Iyer banned manual scavenging when he was the chairman of Gobichettipalayam Municipality, which became the first local body to ban it officially.
 Sanitation is a State subject as per entry 6 of the Constitution.
 Under this, in February 2013 Delhi announced that they were banning manual scavenging, making them the first state in India to do so.
 District magistrates are responsible for ensuring that there are no manual scavengers working in their district.
 Within three years of the ruling municipalities, railways and cantonments were required to make sufficient sanitary latrines available.

 But by using Article 252 of the constitution which empowers Parliament to legislate for two or more States by consent and adoption of such legislation by any other State, the Government of India has enacted various laws.
 The continuance of such discriminatory practice is violation of ILO's Convention 111 (Discrimination in Employment and Occupation).
 The United Nations human rights chief welcomed in 2013 the movement in India to eradicate manual scavenging.

 In 2007 the Self Employment Scheme for Rehabilitation of Manual Scavengers was passed to help in transition to other occupations.

-The Employment of Manual Scavengers and Construction of Dry Latrines (Prohibition) Act, 1993
+Employment of Manual Scavengers and Construction of Dry Latrines (Prohibition) Act, 1993

 After six states passed resolutions requesting the Central Government to frame a law, "The Employment of Manual Scavengers and Construction of Dry Latrines (Prohibition) Act, 1993", drafted by the Ministry of Urban Development under the Narasimha Rao government, was passed by Parliament in 1993.
 The act punishes the employment of scavengers or the construction of dry (non-flush) latrines with imprisonment for up to one year and/or a fine of Rs 2,000.
 No convictions were obtained under the law during the 20 years it was in force.